UnifierHQ/unifier/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please make sure all of the following applies to your issue.
 -->
-- [ ] My issue was not reported yet.
+- [ ] The same issue was not reported yet.
 - [ ] This is not a report against a user of the official instance.
 - [ ] All info applicable to the issue has been attached.